 What Is A Debt Consolidation Loan?

-Let's start with defining the basic concept - Debt consolidation is when you downsize your debt.
+A Debt consolidation loan is personal loan that is used to downsize your debt.
 You take debt from multiple sources and merge it into just one easy to manage primary source.
-If you're reading this, then there's probably a good chance that you're looking into solutions to help manage your debt.
-If you have multiple loans that you can't seem to be able to keep track of and your financial situation is turning dire, then you may need some help managing everything; and a debt consolidation loan could be the solution.
+If you have multiple loans that you are struggling to manage, then a debt consolidation loan could be the solution.
 Ultimately, debt consolidation loans allows you to pay off your past debt, and continue to pay off this loan in instalments, just like you would any other credit.
 If you want to consolidate credit card debt, for example, this would be the ideal solution.

 If you're making multiple payments to different lenders each month, it's likely that you've lost track of how much interest you're paying and to whom.
 Before applying for a debt consolidation loan, make sure that you calculate interest on current loans.
 This can help you to see whether you'll end up saving money or paying more by taking on additional debts.

-Debt consolidation loans are not for everyone.
+Yes, it is a good idea to consolidate your debt if you find yourself in a vulnerable financial position and are looking for a way to make your debt more manageable and affordable.
+However, they are not for everyone.
 Now you've read and understood some of the basics about debt consolidation; you still may be wondering whether it’s the right option for you.
-In this following section, you will find everything you need to know about who debt consolidation loans are suitable for and all the available information to see whether you could be a suitable candidate for a debt consolidation loan.
+In this following section, you will find everything you need to know about who debt consolidation loans are suitable for and all the available information to see whether you could be a suitable candidate for debt consolidation loans.

 Where are Debt Consolidation Loans Helpful?